 Kids are smart and they have a right to know where their food comes from.
 Many times a child will ask where their food comes from, but the parent is not so willing to explain to them how their dinner got onto their plate if the parents don’t want their kids to think about cruelty towards animals.
 But, lying to a child or just telling them ‘not to worry about it‘, is doing a great disservice towards them.
 They have the right to know about their world.
 We want our kids to grow up making conscientious choices and to know the consequences of their actions, right?
 So, why not start educating them about their food choices from an early age.
 Kids are very intuitive and in tune with their bodies.
 They will let you know what is ok with them and what is not.

 To educate a child about eating meat and dairy, you don’t have to go onto youtube and show them graphic videos or tell them gory details of what goes on in a slaughter house or dairy farm.
 You can tell them in simple language, that they will understand.

 For example, we walked past the fish market one day, when my older daughter was 2 1/2.
 She wanted to know why all the fish were just sitting there on crushed ice.
 So, I explained to her that they were dead, and that they can’t move or see anymore because people killed them for food.
 She was very concerned that they couldn’t see anymore and that they were ‘ill-ed’ (killed).
-(You might find that kids come up with very cute ways of verbalizing their understanding of this stuff).
-She was shocked that anyone would want to kill a fish to eat it because then it couldn’t see anymore.
-While she was a little upset at the time, she had a greater long term understanding of what was happening because I explained it to her in a way that she could understand.
+I explained it to her in a way that she could understand.
 Her sadness over the matter, later turned into a more strong conviction that she didn’t want to eat things that ‘couldn’t see‘ anymore.
 She’s four now and she never even thinks twice about eating meat, she just knows that it’s not a nice thing to do, so she doesn’t want to do it.
 The decision came from her own understanding.

 Let them take ownership of their decisions